adamlac23/stock-market-prediction/README.md

 # Stock Market Direction Prediction with XGBoost

-This project uses macroeconomic indicators and market data to predict the direction of stock market movements, implementing various machine learning models including XGBoost.
+This project uses macroeconomic indicators and market data to predict the direction of stock market movements, implementing various machine learning models.

 ## Project Structure